 In ES6, we can define variables using let and const keyword.
 These variables have similar syntax for variable declaration and initialization but differ in scope and usage.
 In TypeScript, there is always recommended to define a variable using let keyword because it provides the type safety.

-let keyword is similar to var keyword in some respects, and const is an augmentation of let that prevents re-assignment to a variable.
+The let keyword is similar to var keyword in some respects, and const is an let which prevents prevents re-assignment to a variable.

 We can declare a variable in one of the four ways: